FoxyOfJungle/Audio_Buffers/README.md

 # Audio_Buffers
-Loading and saving audio files (.wav and (.ogg?)) using buffers in GameMaker Studio 2.
+Loading and saving audio files (.wav, .raw and .au) using buffers in GameMaker Studio 2.

 Work in progress.